siddhu2004bhagat/Muneem/SETUP_GUIDE.md

 ```

 ### 2. Check Frontend
-Open http://localhost:5173 in browser - should see DigBahi login page
+Open http://localhost:5173 in browser - should see MUNEEM login page

 ### 3. Check OCR (if installed)
 ```bash